Intro to Classification

 Binary Logistic Regression

-In Part 2, we modeled continuous-valued targets \(y \in \mathbb{R}\) using regularized linear regression.
+In the regularized regression page, we modeled continuous-valued targets \(y \in \mathbb{R}\) using regularized linear regression.
 We now turn to the classification setting, where the output is a discrete label.
 The key shift is that instead of predicting a value directly, we model the probability that an input belongs to each class, connecting maximum likelihood estimation with the cross-entropy loss.

 Since \(\mu_n = \sigma(a_n)\), we conclude: \[ \frac{\partial \mu_n}{\partial a_n} = \mu_n\,(1 - \mu_n). \]